Happy New Year, beautiful people!

 I got relatively quiet over the Holidays (though I did host a Christmas Special on terrestrial radio), but rest assured thumbs were not being twiddled aimlessly!
 I took the time to do deep dives into the state of different social media platforms I had been using over the last year, in order to come back up to the surface with a treasure chest of insights, stats, and various tips that can help us bring our social presence to the next level in 2019.

 This article covers the state of Facebook, Instagram, Twitter, YouTube, and LinkedIn at the start of 2019.
-I’m only talking about sites I use regularly and have the knowledge/confidence to speak about, which is why platforms such as Snapchat is absent, among others.
+I’m only talking about sites I use regularly and have the knowledge/confidence to speak about, which is why platforms such as Snapchat are absent, among others.

 A key to getting the most from this guide is knowing in which mediums your strengths lie to communicate with fans.
 For some, it’s through text.
 Others excel in telling stories with photos.
-And others are extremely comfortable and effective on video, pre recorded and/or live.
+And others are extremely comfortable and effective on video, pre-recorded and/or live.
 I’ve evaluated each medium on each platform, to let you know where you can have the most impact by playing to your strengths, and where it may be worth stepping out of your comfort zone this year.

 There’s no way to tiptoe around the elephant in the room: Facebook had a rough 2018.
 From leaders of the company testifying before governments of the world, to mountain evidence that a band of organized trolls across the ocean can change cause a chain reaction that changes how we perceive democracy forever, to it becoming common knowledge that if we are not paying for a service, we are the product.